Maharu Yoshimura

 Maharu Yoshimura (吉村 真晴, Yoshimura Maharu) is a Japanese table tennis player.

 Life and career

 1993–2010: Early life and background

 Yoshimura was born in Ibaraki Prefecture to a Filipina mother and a Japanese father.
-He has two younger brothers, namely Kazuhiro and Tomohisa, are also table tennis players.
+He has two younger brothers, Kazuhiro and Tomohisa, who are also table tennis players.
 His first name is a Japanese transliteration of the Tagalog word "Mahal", meaning "beloved".

 2011–present

 In 2011, while in junior high school, he competed in the February Table Tennis Tournament Japan where he advanced to the top 12.
 He defeated Kazuhiro Zhang in the semi-finals but lost to Jun Mizutani in the final game.
 His achievements include the Asian Championships (New Delhi, India; the first victory of a Japanese player in the men's singles) and the All Japan Table Tennis Championships.
 At the 2015 World Table Tennis Championships, Yoshimura won a silver medal in the mixed doubles event with Kasumi Ishikawa.
 In 2016, he competed in the 2016 Summer Olympics and won a silver medal in the men's team event with Jun Mizutani and Koki Niwa.
 At the 2017 World Table Tennis Championships, Yoshimura won a gold medal in the mixed doubles event with Kasumi Ishikawa.